 In fact, it should be awaiting garbage collection.
 The interface

-only has one method dispose
+only has one method dispose that has no

 parameters.